SaabK/carty/README.md

 # Features that I intend to add:

 -   Search
 -   Buy Product with Stripe
 -   Shopping Cart System
 -   User Account System ( save his details such as card number, address in it )
 -   Share the product
 -   Animations
+-   ADD DRY CODE at the end

 # Technologies I intend to use:

 -   Lucide React - Icons
 -   Shadcn - UI Library
 -   Tailwind
 -   NextJS
 -   Framer Motion for animations